 Teach you about some aspect of pet health care - there is always something new or interesting to learn about!
 If you are a new client, you will receive a pet care binder with all sorts of good information, and we will add to it at every visit.

-At Best Friends Veterinary Center we offer Health Care Plans that let you spread the cost of your pet's visit over a full year, making wellness care and testing more affordable.
+Our animal hospital offers Health Care Plans that let you spread the cost of your pet's visit over a full year, making wellness care and testing more affordable.

 Puppy and kitten exams